djstephenson7/CV/README.md

 *Team Leader*
 - Successfully led sales teams of five people to achieve their personal sales targets of a minimum of fifteen sales a week and adhere to standards prescribed by the company, developing leadership and teamwork skills.

-**JD Wetherspoon** May 2012 to Sept.
-2012)
-*Associate*
-- The airport branch of the company has the highest turnover in the country, with almost five times as much as a typical high street branch.
-This means that the expected standard of customer service was far higher.

-**Raleigh Borneo** (Jan.
-2011 - Apr.
-2011)
-*Project Volunteer*
-- Participated in a ten-week expedition in Borneo, working on construction projects in diverse and multi-cultural team settings.

-**Domino's Pizza** (Sept.
-2010 - Jan.
-2011)
-*Customer Delivery Driver*
-- This role involved the timely delivery of customer orders, handling cash payments and providing excellent customer service.

 ## Interests

 - *Boxing*: Nothing quite clears out your head than someone punching it repeatedly.